-For cases where there is a significant probability of a negative outcome, and the result may be sufficiently estimated, the Bank creates a provision that is included in the Balance Sheet.
-There are no pending legal cases in progress which may have a material adverse impact on the Company's financial position (2018: none).
-Therefore the Company has recorded no provision regarding pending litigation as at 31 December 2019 b) Tax issues
+For legal cases where there is a significant probability of a negative outcome, and the result may be sufficiently estimated, the Bank creates a provision that is included in the Balance Sheet.
+There are no pending legal cases in progress which may have a material adverse impact on the Company's financial position (2019: none).
+Therefore, the Company has recorded no provision regarding pending litigation as at 31 December 2020.

 Capital Requirements (Country-by-Country Reporting) Regulations 2013 ("Regulations") requires institutions to publish annually certain financial information.
-The Bank has complied with the Regulations in accordance with the provisions of Article 4 "Group disclosure".
+The Bank has complied with the Regulations in accordance with the provisions of Article 4 "Group disclosure" via the Greek tax authorities.